The 7 Best Amaretto in 2023

 Best Amaretto liqueur brands

-Amaretto is an almond-flavored liqueur from Italy.
+Amaretto is an almond-flavored liqueur from Italy that's known for its sweetness and fragrant aroma.
 A nutty liqueur that, in most cases, is not made with almonds but apricot kernels and peach stones.
-For instance, Disaronno, the most popular Amaretto brand, is made from apricot kernels and burnt sugar.
+For instance, Disaronno, the most popular and one of the best Amaretto brands, is made from apricot kernels and burnt sugar.

-Like Disaronno, most other Amaretti are produced in Italy.
-Only a few come from other countries.
+Most Amaretti are produced in Italy, only a few come from other countries.
 Yet, as a rule of thumb, Amaretto liqueurs from Italy are generally considered of higher quality.
+They work excellently in cocktails like a classic Amaretto Sour, in desserts, or as a post-dinner pour (digestif).

-For a better overview and to save you from overly sweet liqueurs, we put together a list of the most popular Amaretto brands.
+For a better overview and to save you from overly sweet liqueurs, we created a list of the most popular Amaretto brands.

 Our Top Picks